 The courtyard, most of the ramparts, the gardens in the moat, and 28 out of 32 of the museum rooms are accessible, along with the building which hosts temporary exhibitions and the events space on the first floor of the 'Horseshoe Tower' (Tour du Fer-à-Cheval).
 A tactile itinerary is available at the museum reception desk.
 Guide dogs and assistance dogs are allowed.
-A tactile drawing can be found in rooms 4, 10,19 and 25.
-New : rooms 7, 11 and 13.
+A tactile drawing can be found in around ten rooms.